IbrahimZananiri/awesome-system-design/challenges/uber/proposals/IbrahimZananiri/README.md

 #### Proximity-Influenced Matching of Demand with Supply
-Uber clearly matches available service-providers with nearby service seekers.
+Uber clearly matches available service-providers with nearby service-seekers.
 They do this very promptly, efficiently, and concurrently for a large scale of traffic.

 To be able to do that, Uber actively maintains and indexes location of participants, and to determine candidate service providers in proximity of a given demand unit, Uber may utilize one of the following geolocation proximity solutions.